 Cindy Lawler, Ph.D.

 Some individuals diagnosed with autism are mildly affected while others are more severely impaired.
-Medical conditions such as epilepsy, sleep disturbances, and gastrointestinal problems often occur together with autism.
-The core symptoms of autism, together with co-occurring conditions, create enormous challenges for affected individuals, families and society.
-There is an urgent need for new and improved methods of diagnosis, treatments, services and supports across the lifespan.
+Medical conditions, such as epilepsy, sleep disturbances, and gastrointestinal problems, often occur together with autism.
+The core symptoms of autism, together with co-occurring conditions, create enormous challenges for affected people, their families, and society.
+There is an urgent need for new and improved methods of diagnosis, treatments, services, and support across the lifespan.

 What NIEHS is doing

 NIEHS supports autism research aimed at understanding how environmental exposures early in life may combine with genetic susceptibility to alter brain development to create the core symptoms of autism.
 Identifying environmental factors that increase a child’s risk for developing autism is essential because public health prevention efforts can then focus on reducing or removing exposure to those environmental factors.

 NIEHS grantees have made important discoveries about the role of air pollution, prenatal conditions, and inflammation in increasing autism risk.
 They also showed that mothers who took folic acid during the first month of pregnancy had a lower risk of having a child with autism.
 A wide variety of environmental exposures are being investigated--diet and nutrition, pesticides, metals, medications, and medical procedures.
 Many of the NIEHS research efforts address priorities identified in the Interagency Autism Coordinating Committee’s Strategic Plan for Autism Research.

 Three key projects funded by NIEHS are: